 The Audit Committee is composed of four non-management directors, each of whom meets the independence and financial literacy requirements of the New York Stock Exchange.
-In addition, three of the four members qualify as "audit committee financial experts" as defined by the SEC.
+In addition, all four members qualify as "audit committee financial experts" as defined by the SEC.